 We offer more than one class of building in order to satisfy ALL our customers' needs.
 We look at it like the auto industry: the Pinto, Chevy, Cadillac, or Rolls Royce models.

 The plan is always to choose a product that will last for the long term with minimal problems.
-Even with the Pinto, we don’t want future problems to create a dissatisfied customer.
-We can economize to make that Pinto, but we are only willing to go so far .
-Exterior products must be long-lasting quality to withstand the weather and sub-par maintenance.
+Even with the Pinto, we don’t want future problems to create a dissatisfied customers.
+We can economize to make that Pinto, but we are only willing to go so far.
+Exterior products must be long-lasting to withstand the weather and sub-par maintenance.
 So it is only so far we can go and feel good about it.

 Steps of the Building Process

 The craftsmen that build the Pinto do not build the Cadillac and vice versa.
 You get what you pay for.
-We deal with many building suppliers, each of which has their own quality level.
+We deal with many building suppliers, each of which has its own quality level.
 You get to pick and choose.
-For the most part, we use Mennonite and Amish craftsmen, which have the reputation of above average workmanship.
+For the most part, we use Mennonite and Amish craftsmen, which have the reputation of above-average workmanship.

 Your planning process begins with determining what your building will be used for.